-- i) The advance minimum royalty payment of \$50,000 per year was reduced to \$25,000 per year, for the remainder of the term of the mining lease (the Company will pay \$50,000 in aggregate for the remainder of the lease). - ii) The advance minimum royalty payment due on January 1, 2014 was deferred to July 1, 2014.
-Each subsequent annual advance minimum royalty payment of \$25,000 is due and payable on January 1st of each succeeding calendar year, until the expiry of the mining lease. - iii) The 2% net smelter royalty is increased to 3% ("amended royalty"). - iv) The Company may purchase 1% of the amended royalty for \$1,000,000 at any time during the remaining mining lease term.
+- i) The advance minimum royalty payment of US\$50,000 per year was reduced to US\$25,000 per year for the remainder of the term of the mining lease.
+The mining lease can be extended year to year at the Company's option by making the advance minimum royalty payments which are capped at US\$25,000 per year. - ii) The advance minimum royalty payment due on January 1, 2014 was deferred to July 1, 2014.
+Each subsequent annual advance minimum royalty payment of US\$25,000 is due and payable on January 1st of each succeeding calendar year. - iii) The 2% net smelter royalty was increased to 3% ("amended royalty"). - iv) The Company may purchase 1% of the amended royalty for \$1,000,000 at any time during the remaining term of the mining lease or during any subsequent term.